 Save on natural products and services.
 Enjoy these services at a discount off the normal fee.
 Ease your stress and tension with therapeutic massage.
 Heal pain or stress points with acupuncture or chiropractic care.
-Get advice from registered dietitians with nutrition services.
-Visit your member website at aetnafeds.com for more information once you are a member.
+Members should log in to your member website at aetnafeds.com with your user name and password.
+Look for the "Stay Healthy" tab to find out more about all of the available discount programs.

-The ChooseHealthy® program is provided by ChooseHealthy, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
-ChooseHealthy is a federally registered trademark of ASH and used with permission here in.
-Discounts do not apply to visits/claims submitted to your health insurance plan.
+- The ChooseHealthy® program is provided by ChooseHealthy, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
+ChooseHealthy is a federally registered trademark of ASH and used with permission here in. - Discounts do not apply to visits/claims submitted to your health insurance plan.